Robust Aluminum Nitride Passivation of Silicon Carbide with Near-Surface Quantum Emitters for Quantum Computing and Sensing Applications: Conclusions

 The loss of photostability of near-surface, defect-based quantum emitters within nanostructured semiconductors is a severe bottleneck for their successful deployment in different quantum technologies.
 In this work, we have demonstrated that the core-shell structure, which consists of a SiC core passivated with an AlN shell, can effectively remove the detrimental surface states from the band gap of the nanostructured SiC host, elucidating the findings of an earlier experimental work~\cite{Polking_deLeon_SiC_surface2018}.
 In such a core-shell model, the AlN shell replaces simple atomic/molecular adsorbates, which will otherwise be used to passivate the surface states but are limited by their lack of long-term chemical and thermal stability.
 The presence of an AlN shell not only resolves the issue of charge-state instability of the near-surface $\mathrm{V_{Si}^{-1}}$ defect, it also restores the optical properties of this spin-3/2 defect.
 In addition, we identify a $\mathrm{V_{Si}}$-related defect at the interface of the SiC core and the AlN shell.
-This interfacial defect is nominally similar to the NV-center in SiC (with nitrogen along the basal plane), but displays different spin and optical properties from an NV-center in SiC due to its distinct chemical environment at the interface.
-Our atomistic study of defects in SiC/AlN-H NW shows a promising means of resolving the optical stability issues of quantum emitters in nanostructured host semiconductors via creation of core-shell structures or growth/deposition of an appropriate semiconductor as a passivation layer on thin films of host semiconductors.
+The interfacial defect is nominally similar to the NV-center in SiC (with nitrogen along the basal plane), but displays different spin and optical properties from an NV-center in SiC due to its distinct chemical environment at the interface.
+Since this defect exists at the interface where other factors, such as strains and other defect complexes may be present, further careful investigations are needed to determine its usefulness under different conditions.
+Our atomistic study of defects in the SiC/AlN-H NW shows a promising means of resolving the optical stability issues of quantum emitters in nanostructured host semiconductors via creation of core-shell structures or growth/deposition of an appropriate semiconductor as a passivation layer on thin films of host semiconductors.
+Lastly, as noted in our previous work~\cite{Sayou_PRMater2024}, although we have employed a small-diameter nanowire in our calculations, the primary findings of this study are robust and should be applicable to the near-surface defects in larger nanostructures.